glaucopater/glaucopater/README.md

 - 👋 Hi, I’m @glaucopater
 - 👀 I’m interested in frontend / backend development and engineering managment
+- 🏓 I have passion for cooking 🍳, photography 📷, martial arts 🥋 and scuba diving 🤿
 - 🦄 I don't believe in unicorns, neither in "fullstack" roles.
 - 🌎 I worked in different industry and sectors, last but not least I was the Frontend Lead in Planetly(https://www.planetly.com/)
 - 🌱 I’m currently learning Flutter